TheSpeedM/docker-remote-deployment/README.md

 ## Notes

 - Ensure that Docker (Desktop) is running before executing the script.
-- In it's current state the script assumes you share a subnet with the server you're trying to SSH into, so it (probably) won't work for named URLs (e.g. server01.local).
 - You must have SSH access to the target server, on a level you can run Docker commands (probably root).
 - The script tags and pushes Docker images based on the configuration in the `docker-compose.yaml` file.